 So then ... how do you identify passive voice?

 Mistakes were made.
 Who made mistakes?
 Uh ...
-I'm not sure, but it definitely isn't someone named Mistakes.
+I'm not sure, but it could have been zombies.
+Theoretically.
 So this is passive voice.

 Mistakes were made by George.
 Who made mistakes?
 George.
 George is not the subject of the sentence (which is mistakes), so this is also passive voice.
 A prepositional phrase that starts with "by" often accompanies a passive verb.